Berber languages: Subclassification

 The Zenatic block is typically divided into the Zenati and Eastern Berber branches, due to the marked difference in features at each end of the continuum.
 Otherwise, subclassifications by different linguists typically combine various blocks into different branches.
-Western Moroccan languages, Zenati languages, Kabyle, and Ghadames may be grouped under Northern Berber; Awjila is often included as an Eastern Berber language alongside Siwa, Sokna, and El Foqaha.
+Western Moroccan languages, Zenati languages, Kabyle, and sometimes Ghadamès may be grouped under Northern Berber; Awjila is often included as an Eastern Berber language alongside Siwa, Sokna, and El Foqaha, and sometimes Ghadamès.
 These approaches divide the Berber languages into Northern, Southern (Tuareg), Eastern, and Western varieties.

 Population

 The vast majority of speakers of Berber languages are concentrated in Morocco and Algeria.
 The exact population of speakers has been historically difficult to ascertain due to lack of official recognition.

 Morocco

 Morocco is the country with the greatest number of speakers of Berber languages.
 As of 2022, Ethnologue estimates there to be 13.8 million speakers of Berber languages in Morocco, based on figures from 2016 and 2017.

+At the beginning of colonialism in Morocco, Berber speakers were estimated at 40-45% of the Moroccan population.
 In 1960, the first census after Moroccan independence was held.
 It claimed that 32 percent of Moroccans spoke a Berber language, including bi-, tri- and quadrilingual people.
 The 2004 census found that 3,894,805 Moroccans over five years of age spoke Tashelhit, 2,343,937 spoke Central Atlas Tamazight, and 1,270,986 spoke Tarifit, representing 14.6%, 8.8%, and 4.8% respectively of the surveyed population, or roughly 28.2% of the surveyed population combined.
 The 2014 census found that 14.1% of the population spoke Tashelhit, 7.9% spoke Central Atlas Tamazight, and 4% spoke Tarifit, or about 26% of the population combined.

+The 2024 census found that 14.2% of the population spoke Tashelhit, 7.4% spoke Central Atlas Tamazight, and 3.2% spoke Tarifit, which represents 24.8% of the population.

 These estimates, as well as the estimates from various academic sources, are summarized as follows: